erkara/auc-data-challenge-23/README.md

 This repository includes our augmented dataset regarding zip codes.
 You can read the details in our presentation.
 We augmented the given dataset, consisting of 1500 US-based zip codes, in a way that we created a unique dataset of its kind that can be super useful for the general public.
 Here is a brief description of some of the files and folders:

 **Blue Barbies Presentation**: this is our winning presentation.
 I highly suggest to go over this before looking at the codes and datasets.
+Pay special attention to interactive html files that can be accessed from the hyperlinks embedded on the images.

 **data_sources**: this files details the data sources used to augment the initial 1500 zip codes. "final_data.csv" is the final version of the augmented data.
 For clarity, here are the columns we added to our data.
 All states are present and there is no missing data point.